Agnel-Wang/dev-z1-en.github.io/5-sdk/build.md

 In addition, the robotic arm SDK and robotic arm controller also rely on many third-party tools, and users need to install these third-party tools before using them.

-For the convenience, we also provide two library packages, **Eigen and RDBL**, in directory z1_sdk/ thirdparty/.After decompression, you can install directly according to the following steps.
+For the convenience, we also provide **Eigen** library packages, in directory z1_sdk/ thirdparty/.
+After decompression, you can install directly according to the following steps.

 ## Dependency Library Installation